strawberrypie/rusentiment/en_annotation.md

 (4) Jokes

-<div style="text-align: justify">While jokes do imply positive mood of the user who shared them, identifying them is beyond the scope of this annotation task.
-Therefore the jokes should be skipped.</div>
+While jokes do imply positive mood of the user who shared them, identifying them is beyond the scope of this annotation task.
+Therefore the jokes should be skipped.

 - A man walks up to a librarian and asks, "Do you have any books on Pavlov's dogs and Schrödinger's cat?"
 The librarian responds, "It rings a bell but I'm not sure if it's here or not."
 - It’s great to be here this evening in the vast, magnificent Hilton ballroom — or what Mitt Romney would call a little fixer-upper.”
 - What did the DNA say to the other DNA?
 Do these genes make my butt look fat?

-# Training examples
+# <a name="head9"></a>Training examples

-<div style="text-align: justify">These pre-annotated examples were presented to annotators for training, before they proceeded to actual annotation.
-They got feedback on whether their label was correct, and also the reasoning behind the label that is shown below.</div>
+These pre-annotated examples were presented to annotators for training, before they proceeded to actual annotation.
+They got feedback on whether their label was correct, and also the reasoning behind the label that is shown below.

 | Post | Label | Feedback shown to the annotators |  |
 |------|------------------------------------------------------------------------------------------------------|----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|